n0shake/blog/content/blog/eb5/eb5.md

 - With rural projects that have already received government approval, you’ll get conditional green-card (EAD) within 6–8 months.
 After 2 years, the project will provide with job-creation stats, after you apply for I-829 (application for permanent green card).
 There’s 1-2 year delay in I-829 application processing; so you might need to wait 4–5 years in total.

-- There are competing narratives here: Before the RIA act passed, EB-5 priority dates retrogressed for Indian citizens.
-With RIA, if you have a legitimate status in US, you can concurrently file a I-485 with the EB-5 (I-526) application.
+- There are competing narratives when it comes to EB5 retrogression.
+Prior to the passing of the RIA act, EB-5 priority dates did actually retrogress for Indian citizens.
+With RIA, if you have legitimate visa status in US, you can concurrently file a I-485 with the EB-5 (I-526) application.
 Irrespective of whether we are waiting either due to processing delays or due to visa delays for the I-526, USCIS provides you with an EAD card which is unrestricted till your final disposition of the EB-5 application.

-- There are some concerns about a provision on the government website which states that EAD cards can only be processed if your date is current (but our consultant hasn't heard this to be true.).
+- There are some concerns about a provision on the government website which states that EAD cards can only be processed if your date is current (but our consultant hasn't heard this to be true).
 With an EAD card, **you’re protected from layoffs since your job is not tied with your visa.
-However, there’s the risk that once your EB-5 application gets rejected, and since your H1B is gone out of the window since you filed an I-485 petition, you are left without any status**.
+However, there’s the risk that once your EB-5 application gets rejected, and since your H1B has gone out of the window since you filed an I-485 petition, you are left without any status**.

 - The difference between conditional and permanent green card is the expiry date; conditional expires within 2 years, but you can auto-renew if your I-829 is filed.